-There were pockets of Himalayan blackberry thickets within the riparian zone at the time of the July 2017 field effort.
-Figure 2 in Appendix A illustrates the general location of the larger infestations noted within the PSA.
-These thickets reduce riparian function by decreasing vegetation community complexity, resulting in decreased streambank stability and degraded riparian habitat conditions.
+There were pockets of Himalayan blackberry thickets observed within the riparian zone at the time of the July 2017 field effort.
+Figure 2 in Appendix A illustrates the general location of the larger infestations that result in decreased streambank stability and degraded riparian habitat conditions.